Product Filters

 3. Cross-graining gives plywood added strength in both tension and compression.
 This means that it can withstand more force without breaking or sagging.

-What Is WBP Plywood?
+What Is WBP Hardwood Plywood?

 The term "WBP Plywood" (which stands for "Weather and Boil Proof") refers to the type of glue that is used to bond the layers of wood veneer together.